MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 any A or AAAA queries for destination domains.
-If the client is using named destinations with a proxy that does not provide SVCB query capability (e.g. through an affiliated DNS resolver), the client would have to perform SVCB queries though a separate resolver.
-This might disclose the client's destinations to an additional party, creating privacy concerns.
-If these Clients that support such proxies SHOULD arrange for a separate SVCB resolution procedure with appropriate privacy properties, or disable SVCB resolution entirely if SVCB-optional.
+If the client is using named destinations with a proxy that does not provide SVCB query capability (e.g. through an affiliated DNS resolver), the client would have to perform SVCB resolution separately, likely disclosing the destinations to additional parties.
+Clients that support such proxies SHOULD arrange for a separate SVCB resolution procedure with appropriate privacy properties, or disable SVCB resolution entirely if SVCB-optional.